3d Scanning with Structured Light

 |LC4710 (1920 x 1080)||1440 Hz / 120 Hz||1440 Hz / 120 Hz||In Development|

-This DLP-based platform provides fast development for end equipment requiring small form factor, lower cost, and intelligent, high-speed pattern display.
+This DLP-based platform enables fast development for end equipment requiring small form factor, lower cost, and intelligent, high-speed 3D measurement pattern display.
 It features the 0.3″ 720P HD chipset (DLP3010) and provides a variety of embedded functionality such as: structured light pattern projection, intelligent lighting, wavelength selection and portable display.

 Developers can create, store, and display high-speed pattern sequences through a USB-based application programming interface (API) using Keynote’s API.
 Keynote provides an enhanced easy-to-use graphical user interface (GUI) to aid in the control and development of various pattern sequences and other operating modes.